 The Master bedroom is crucial for staging success.
 It should feel like a calming, welcoming oasis as this is where (generally) your potential buyers are going to sleep.
-Here are my ideas on how to stage a master bedroom for sale to help you achieve that relaxing look and feel.
+Here are the ideas I used when staging our ex-rental property’s master bedroom to help achieve that relaxing look and feel:

 A fresh lick of paint is always an inexpensive way of refreshing and giving a space a new look.
 If you are staging a master bedroom you should pick calming, warm, neutral colours.
 For example an off-white, warm grey, soft blue or pale green or even good old Magnolia!